-Although these trees don’t boast as much girth as the Sequoia trees found in California, they do have a large diameter – large enough to drive a car through.
+Although these trees don’t boast as much girth as the Sequoia trees found in California, they have a large diameter – big enough to drive a car through.
 You won’t find any trees like that in any of the other Northwest national parks.

 Distance from Redwoods: 131 miles

 Before you end your trip on your PNW road trip, spend a day exploring Redding.
 Here, you’ll find a complete paradise boasting beautiful lakes and an assortment of mountains, perfect for hiking.

 If you’re short on time, you may want to skip this stop, as it’s a bit out of the way.
 However, if you’re taking a 10 day Pacific Northwest road trip, take the time to visit this area.

 I didn’t know much about this town before I visited, but I ended up really enjoying my time here.
 Redding is also an excellent place to drop off your rental car and fly home if you’re doing a one-way trip.